aschmelyun/parody/README.md

 ## Documentation

 The only requirement needed for Parody is Docker.
-Follow [these instructions](https://docs.docker.com/get-started) to get started setting it up for your system, and then clone or download this repo on your machine of choice.
+Follow [these instructions](https://docs.docker.com/get-started) to get started setting it up for your system.

 After that, running the following command will create a basic test API at [localhost](http://localhost):